What Is a Sky Island?

 Etymology of Sky Island

-Ideally, the Madrean sky islands are likely to be the world’s most studied sky islands.
-The Madrean sky islands are located in the South American nations of Chihuahua and Sonora and the two US states of Arizona and New Mexico, forming a long chain link of mountain ranges that connect the southern Colorado Plateau to the northern end of Sierra Madre Occidental.
+The Madrean Sky Islands are likely to be the world’s most studied sky islands.
+The Madrean Sky Islands are located in the Mexican states of Chihuahua and Sonora and the two US states of Arizona and New Mexico, forming a long chain link of mountain ranges that connect the southern Colorado Plateau to the northern end of Sierra Madre Occidental.
 The sky islands formed by the United States’ central and northern mountains are commonly known as island ranges especially those that are encompassed by plains such as the Wichita Mountains found in southwestern Oklahoma.
 Other examples of sky islands include the Highwood Mountains, Crazy Mountains, Little Rocky Mountains, Castle Mountains, and Bear's Paw Mountains all located in the US state of Montana.
 Each of these skies islands are forested and comprise of snowpack and tundra above their tree line.
 However, these mountain ranges are not connected to any other ranges but are entirely surrounded by a terrain of semi-arid scrubland below them.